alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 July 2020 minimal edition.

+-  Tidied up a bit.
--  Ripped out reams of library code; including a giant DLL glue library.
+-  Ripped out reams of library code; including a giant DLL glue library full of things only I am interested in.
+-  Redirected more functions that expect a terminal (tracing, timing, statistics.)
+-  Use one persistent scheme thread and a queue; instead of re-creating the thread.
+-  Added escape key termination DLL side.

-Latest version of Cisco Chez Scheme 9.5.3
+Latest version of Cisco Chez Scheme is 9.5.3

 - This app has been tested and built on Windows 10 versions *from the future*.
-- Using computer languages from the past
+- Using computer languages from the past.

 **Performance**

 Cisco Chez Scheme is the products of decades of work; and has a fast optimizing nano-pass-compiler; that converts a scheme library to fast machine code.

+The best speed comes from the use of compiled scheme library code; see the user guide; linked from the help page.

+Even scheme that is just evaluated at the top level is very fast.

 <https://github.com/cisco/ChezScheme>